TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/osstartup-inplace-upgrade.md

 ## **Recommended Steps**

 Currently, performing an in-place upgrade on an Azure VM is not supported.
-However, it can be performed by using a *Nested Hyper-V Environment*.
-The following steps walk you through how to do this.
+However, it can be performed by using a *Nested Hyper-V Environment*:

 1. Stop/deallocate the Virtual Machine **<!--$vmname-->[vmname]<!--/$vmname-->** and [save a copy of the OS disk](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-vhd-copy)
 2. Complete the setup using the copy of the OS disk in a [*Nested Hyper-v Environment*](https://docs.microsoft.com/azure/virtual-machines/windows/troubleshoot-vm-by-use-nested-virtualization) and complete the setup process for the *in-place upgrade*